tanner-andrulis/Mininet-Weighted-Tunnels/README.rst

 Contact
 =======

+This work was completed in the Purdue Internet Systems Lab by Tanner Andrulis in collaboration with Chuan Jiang and Sanjay Rao.

 Questions, comments, concerns?
 Email Tanner Andrulis at andruils@mit.edu

 License
 =======
-This work was completed by Tanner Andrulis in collaboration with Chuan Jiang and Sanjay Rao under the Purdue Internet Systems Lab.

 Weighted Tunnels is licensed under the open source MIT License